aws-cloudformation/aws-cloudformation-resource-providers-kms/key/docs/README.md

 #### MultiRegion

-Specifies whether the AWS KMS Key should be Multi-Region.
-You can't change the MultiRegion value after the AWS KMS Key is created.
+Specifies whether the AWS KMS key should be Multi-Region.
+You can't change the MultiRegion value after the AWS KMS key is created.

 _Required_: No